 |Bhaktapur Cancer Hospital||Kathmandu, Nepal||Surgical Oncologists and Gynecologic Oncologists||Health Volunteers Overseas (HVO)|

 |National Academy of Medical Sciences (NAMS)||Kathmandu, Nepal||Medical Oncologists||Health Volunteers Overseas (HVO)|

 |Uganda Cancer Institute||Kampala, Uganda||Gynecologic Oncologists||Health Volunteers Overseas (HVO)|

 |National Cancer Hospital||Hanoi, Vietnam||Medical, Surgical, and Radiation Oncologists||Health Volunteers Overseas (HVO)|

 ASCO’s ICC provides an opportunity to strengthen cancer care in medical centers in low-resource countries.
 By volunteering for the education and training programs, oncology professionals can share their medical expertise and build long-term, supportive relationships with clinicians in these countries.

 ASCO pairs eligible oncology professionals with a medical center whose needs match the expertise of the volunteer.
 Volunteers spend one to four weeks onsite.
 During that time, volunteers teach and train staff, residents, and students and gain insight into the center’s cancer management needs and challenges.

 Volunteers must be appropriately trained and credentialed medical professionals who specialize in oncology.
 This includes physicians (medical, radiation, and surgical oncology, among other specialists), laboratory professionals, and nurses.
 Final-year oncology fellows will be accepted if paired with an experienced volunteer.

-ASCO members interested in learning more about volunteering for the ICC should send an e-mail to the International Programs team.
+Members interested in learning more about volunteering for the ICC should send an email to the International Programs team.